 What are we campaigning for?

-In August 2016 we repeated the FOI request and found that 29 per cent of hospitals across the UK do not test patients under 50 diagnosed with bowel cancer.
-Even those that do carry out the test, just over half (56 per cent) perform the test automatically as stated in the guidelines.
+- Freedom of Information request.
+Our Freedom of Information requests from 2015 and 2016 identified how many hospitals follow Royal College of Pathologists Colorectal Cancer dataset guidelines to test all patients diagnosed with cancer under the age of 50 for Lynch syndrome at diagnosis.
+In 2016 we found that 29 per cent of hospitals across the UK do not test patients under the age of 50 diagnosed with bowel cancer.
+Even those that do carry out the test, just over half (56 per cent) perform the test automatically.
 In many cases, hospitals are even delaying the test until after treatment for bowel cancer with only one in 10 (11 per cent) testing prior to treatment.
-Read the press release

 How can you get involved?

 - Sign our petition and put pressure on UK health ministers to step in and take responsibility for people with Lynch syndrome and their families.

 - Become a campaign supporter and help us lead the change for people with Lynch syndrome.